compsage/let-him-cook-now/README.md

 # Let Him Cook Now 🔥🔥🔥

 A VS Code extension that displays cooking GIFs with background music right in your editor.
-Perfect for taking a break while coding!
+Perfect for when you need that extra boost while coding!

 ## Features